• econda integration

 Before you start using Google Tag Manager, you should first make the appropriate settings in your dashboard:

-2. Under “Which web analytics tool do you use?” you choose “Google Analytics 4” from.
+2. Under “Which web analytics tool do you use?”, select “Google Analytics 4.”.

-3. Under “Do you have Google Tag Manager installed on your website?” you choose “Yes”.
+3. Under “Do you have Google Tag Manager installed on your website?”, select “Yes.”.

-4. Under “How would you like Varify to send data to your web analytics tool?” you choose “Manually”.
+4. Under “How would you like Varify to send data to your web analytics tool?”, select “Manually.”.

 Adjustments in Google Tag Manager